AI consulting guide

 If you're in Indianapolis, Carmel, Fishers, Greenwood, or anywhere in the 317, I'd rather meet you for coffee than do a Zoom call.
 You'll get better work.

-If you're looking for a data and AI consultant in Indianapolis and you want someone who builds instead of presenting decks:
+If you're looking for an AI consultant in Indianapolis and you want someone who builds instead of presenting decks:

 No six-month commitments.
 No transformation decks.
 Just AI that works.